OOP2018/contacts-lite/README.md

 private static final boolean CREATE_TABLES = true;
 ```

-but its bad practice to hard-code configuration information in Java code.
+but it is **bad coding style** to hard-code configuration information in Java code.

 Instead, we put this information in a properties file (`contacts.config`) in the format:
 ```
 # The database URL.
-# For H2 it should contain a directory and the basename of the files that
+# For H2 it should be a directory and the basename of the files that
 # H2 will use for your database.
-jdbc.url = jdbc:h2:/home/jim/h2/contacts
+jdbc.url = jdbc:h2:/temp/h2/contacts
-# Try to create database tables?
-Does nothing if tables already exist.
+# Create database tables if they don't exist?
 createtables = true
 ```

 The class `util.PropertyManager` reads this configuration file and creates a Java Properties object, containing key-value pairs from the file.
 To make the application portable, PropertyManager searches for the properties file on the application classpath.
 By putting `contacts.config` in the src directory, it will be copied to the `bin` directory during project build.

 The property names can be anything you like; this example uses the standard names from JDBC: